 What is Lifetime Insurance (LTI) and how do I get it?

-Lifetime Insurance, or LTI as it is commonly referred to, is a basic insurance policy that will cost the insured player no extra UEC payments to maintain their coverage.
-Only those pledges that are specifically noted to include LTI will have this "free" coverage once the game goes live.
+Lifetime Insurance, or LTI as it is commonly referred to, is a special insurance policy that will cost the insured player no extra UEC payments to maintain their coverage.
+Only those specific pledges that are noted to include LTI will have this "free" coverage once the game goes live.

 Players will still need to cover the cost of insurance claims and repairs, regardless of if their ship is covered by LTI or some other standard, finite-length plan.